Applied Behavior Analysis

 |Applied Behavior Analysis Program Information|

-The Applied Behavior Analysis (ABA) Program prepares students to be mental health practitioners with advanced knowledge and skills related to the provision of behavioral therapy for children and adolescents.
+The Applied Behavior Analysis (ABA) Program prepares students to be behavioral health practitioners with advanced knowledge and skills related to the provision of behavioral therapy for children and adolescents.
 Students who graduate from the program will be eligible to sit for the examination (administered by the Behavior Analyst Certification Board) for certification as Board Certified Behavior Analysts (BCBA).
-Students in the program complete 36-39 credit hours to earn a Master of Arts Degree in Psychology, with a concentration in Applied Behavior Analysis.
+Students in the program complete 51-54 credit hours to earn a Master of Science Degree in Applied Behavior Analysis.
 The ABA program typically takes two years of full time study to complete.

 Coursework in the ABA program also addresses content areas required for licensure as a mental health practitioner in Nebraska.
 Upon completion of the program, students will have obtained necessary prerequisites for Provisional Licensure as a Mental Health Practitioner (PLMHP) pending approval of the student's graduate transcript by the mental health licensure board of the Nebraska Department of Health and Human Services.
 With an additional 3000 supervised experience hours after the completion of the ABA program and successful passing of the licensing exam students can be a Licensed Mental Health Practitioner (LMHP) in the State of Nebraska.
 This licensure is required for the delivery of mental health services, including ABA, in Nebraska.
 Practitioners holding the BCBA and/or the LMHP may work in clinical mental health settings, inpatient and outpatient hospitals, and schools.